 Water affecting activities

-Water resources in the Murraylands and Riverland are precious and need to be managed sustainably.
-This includes watercourses, lakes, dams, floodplains, groundwater, springs, wetlands, waterholes and catchment landscapes.
+Water resources in the Murraylands and Riverland landscape management region are precious and need to be managed sustainably.
+This includes our watercourses, lakes, dams, floodplains, groundwater, springs, wetlands, waterholes and catchment landscapes.

 Permits for water affecting activities

 The Landscape South Australia Act 2019 outlines the water affecting activities that may require a permit.
 These include, but are not limited to the following:

 - The construction, enlargement or removal of dams or structures to collect or divert water.